Guidelines for Student Funding Applications

 Decision Process

-The CCOM/JHC applications coordinator will review all of the applications as soon after January 15th as possible, and form a short-list of likely candidates.
-The applications will be posted on a suitably secured area of UNH’s BlackBoard website for review by the CCOM/JHC faculty, split into those on the short-list, and everyone else.
-Faculty may request that a student application be moved onto the short-list if they feel particularly strongly that the application deserves further consideration.
+The Center's applications coordinator reviews all of the applications as soon after January 15 as possible, and creates a short-list of likely candidates.
+The applications are posted on a suitably secured area of UNH’s BlackBoard website for review by the Center faculty—split into those on the short-list and everyone else.
+Faculty may request that a student application be moved onto the short-list if they feel strongly that the application deserves further consideration.

-Students use surveying equipment to prepare for a mapping cruise.At least a week before March 15th each year, the CCOM/JHC faculty will meet to select the candidates for admission.
+Students use surveying equipment to prepare for a mapping cruise.At least one week before March 15, the Center faculty meet to select the candidates for admission.
 The goal is to do this in one meeting if possible.
 The number of candidates that can be admitted each year depends on space and funding available.

-After the faculty decisions, the CCOM/JHC application s will (a) transmit the decisions to the appropriate academic department or program, and (b) send a decision letter (on funding only) to the applicant.
+After the faculty's decisions are made, the applications coordinator (a) transmits the decisions to the appropriate academic departments or programs, and (b) sends decision letters (on funding only) to the applicants.
 (Actual admissions decisions are handled by the departments or programs.)

 Faculty Mentors

-Each student admitted for funding by CCOM/JHC will be assigned a CCOM/JHC faculty mentor to aid them in integrating into the Centers.
-The faculty mentor is not necessarily the thesis advisor for the student (although this may happen from time to time); the thesis advisor is typically determined after the student has been at CCOM/JHC long enough to meet the faculty and determine a thesis topic.
+Every student admitted for funding is assigned a CCOM/JHC faculty mentor to aid them in integrating into the Center.
+The faculty mentor is not necessarily the student's thesis advisor (although this may happen from time to time); the thesis advisor is typically determined after the student has been at the Center long enough to meet the faculty and decide on a thesis topic.

 Students watch monitors in the lab aboard a research vessel.Early Decision

-Particularly well-qualified students may be recommended for RA funding ahead of the March 15th deadline through an extraordinary meeting of the CCOM/JHC faculty.
-In this case, details of the student’s application will be forwarded to all faculty at least a week ahead of the extraordinary meeting.
-Ideally, these meetings will be scheduled at a regular congregation time, for example immediately following Friday seminars.
+Particularly well-qualified students may be recommended for RA funding ahead of the March 15 deadline through a special meeting of the Center's faculty.
+In this case, details of the student’s application are forwarded to all faculty at least one week ahead of the special meeting.
+Ideally, these meetings are scheduled at a regular congregation time, for example immediately following Friday seminars.

 Late Decision

-Under exceptional circumstances, and given appropriate space and funding availability, a candidate may be approved for RA funding after the March 15th deadline through an extraordinary meeting of the CCOM/JHC faculty.
-In this case, details of the student’s application will be forwarded to all faculty at least a week ahead of the extraordinary meeting.
-Ideally, these meetings will be scheduled at a regular congregation time, for example immediately following Friday seminars.
+Under exceptional circumstances, and given appropriate space and funding availability, a candidate may be approved for RA funding after the March 15 deadline through a special meeting of the Center's faculty.
+In this case, details of the student’s application are forwarded to all faculty at least one week ahead of the special meeting.
+Ideally, these meetings are scheduled at a regular congregation time, for example immediately following Friday seminars.

-It is expected that late decisions will be a very rare event.
+It is expected that late decisions are a very rare event.

 Typical Offer

-Most regularly admitted students approved for RA funding by CCOM/JHC receive a full student stipend, summer salary, healthcare benefit support, and travel support for attendance at conferences as appropriate.
-CCOM/JHC also provides a dedicated work cubicle, a desktop computer, access to printers, scanners, plotters, etc. as required, and has extensive network infrastructure for data storage and high-density computing.
+Most regularly admitted students approved for RA funding by the Center receive a full student stipend, summer salary, healthcare benefit support, and travel support for attendance at conferences as appropriate.
+The Center also provides a dedicated work cubicle, a desktop computer, access to printers, scanners, plotters, etc. as required, and has extensive network infrastructure for data storage and high-density computing.

 Students forms a human pyramid while on ice liberty during an arctic mapping cruise.